Garnets

 and Andradite.
 Variation in the crystal structure produces

 these different types.
-Differences show in a number of
+Differences show in various

 ways, including the inclusions, colour, refractive index and